 Because as a soul, you are imperishable, cannot be destroyed, and cannot be deprived of anything.

 So, do NOT take Karma into your own hands.
-Your objective is to clear what you have, not add more to your plate.
+Your objective is to clear out what you already have, not add more to your plate.

 #6 – We don’t need to wait around for Karma to hit somebody.